DaanMth/secondVersion/sprint-7.md

 ----------------------------

-Another big bug that was swill in the application was the fact that when you view a saved flow that it doesn't show the arrows that you had connected.
+Another big bug that was still in the application was the fact that when you view a saved flow that it doesn't show the arrows that you had connected.
 This was caused because I only loaded the components that were on the board and I hadn't made a function yet that would generate the arrows that you also had connected to the components.
 So I started writing the function that saved the arrows to the backend as well and also the function that would load the arrows that you had connected.

 ----------------------------